sooncheer0420/Multi-input-source_MTL_with_GAF_conversion/README.md

 #### The paper was accepted by SaMO, proofed but not onlined yet
 #### For full content, the preprint is provided：arxiv.org/abs/2207.00961

 #### The program include the multi-input-multi-task learning frame, with proposed regularization method, the contrast program which pretrained network didn't with in it.
-If you wish, contact sun_chang@zju.edu.cn
+If you wish, contact sunchang.eng@gamil.com
 #### The dataset include the used feature enchaned image set.
-If you need the padding dataset or other set uesd in this paper for contrast, pleasure contact sun_chang@zju.edu.cn.
+If you need the padding dataset or other set uesd in this paper for contrast, pleasure contact sunchang.eng@gamil.com.